Updated February 2026

 The Odin Project takes a different pedagogical approach.
 Instead of guided tutorials, students read documentation, research solutions, and build projects from scratch.
 This "learning by doing" method produces developers who can problem-solve independently, a skill that employers consistently rank as more valuable than framework knowledge.
 The full-stack JavaScript track covers HTML, CSS, JavaScript, Node.js, React, and MongoDB.
 The Ruby on Rails track is an alternative for those interested in backend-heavy roles.

 CS50 from Harvard is the world's most popular introductory computer science course, taught by David Malan.
 The 12-week curriculum covers C, Python, SQL, HTML, CSS, JavaScript, and foundational CS concepts including algorithms, data structures, and memory management.
-It is available free on edX and YouTube.
-A verified certificate costs $149 but is not required.
+It's available free on edX and YouTube.
+A verified certificate costs $149 but isn't required.
 CS50 provides a stronger theoretical foundation than most bootcamps, making it an excellent starting point before specializing in web development or data science.

 MIT OpenCourseWare offers the most academically rigorous free option, with complete university-level computer science courses including Introduction to Computer Science and Programming Using Python (6.0001), Mathematics for Computer Science (6.042J), and Introduction to Algorithms (6.006).
 These courses are used in MIT's actual degree program and provide depth that no bootcamp can match.
 The materials include lecture videos, problem sets, and exams with solutions.
 MIT OCW is best for learners who want to build deep CS fundamentals or are preparing for technical interviews at top companies.